alok722/namaste-javascript-notes/notes/lectures.md

 # Episode 1 : Execution Context

 * Everything in JS happens inside the execution context.
 Imagine a sealed-off container inside which JS runs.
-Imagine a sealed-off container inside which JS runs.
 It is an abstract concept that hold info about the env. within the current code is being executed.
 ![Execution Context](../assets/execution-context.jpg "Execution Context")

 * In the container the first component is **memory component** and the 2nd one is **code component**